data-integrations/wrangler/docs/service/request.md

 # Request Format

-Currently, the Data Prep frontend makes a 'GET' call with all the directives in the query arguments.
-This causes issues on different browsers differently as there are limits to how much data can be pushed over the wire using this approach.
-So, in this document we will describe the format that we will be using for sending requests to the backend.
+Currently, the Data Prep frontend makes a `GET` call with all the directives in the query arguments.
+This causes issues on some browsers as there are limits as to how much data can be pushed using this approach.
+This document describes the format that is used for sending a request to the backend.

 ## Specification Version

-This document provides version 1.0 specification of the request and the details of how this should be handled on the FE and backend.
+This document covers version 1.0 of the request specification and details how this should be handled on the frontend and backend.

 ## JSON Request Format
 ```